api3dao/oev-docs/docs/guides/airnode/deploy-airnode/deploy-container/index.md

 ## 8. Remove the Airnode

-When you are done with the demo Airnode you can remove it.
-Do so using the Docker desktop application or by using the following terminal command.
+When you are done with the demo Airnode you can remove it by using the Docker desktop application or by using the following terminal command.
 When using the terminal command be sure to stop the container first if running.

 ```sh
 # Stop the container if it is running.